SwayaanTechnologies/reactjs/README.md

 *	Hooks should not be inside conditional statements

-**Benefits with React Hooks**
+`Benefits with React Hooks`

-* **Easy−to−understand complex components**:In the past, the developers had to maintain parts that at first were straightforward but eventually turned into an unmanageable jumble of stateful logic.
+* `Easy−to−understand complex components:`In the past, the developers had to maintain parts that at first were straightforward but eventually turned into an unmanageable jumble of stateful logic.
 As a result, getting errors and inconsistencies became a normal thing.
 Instead of requiring a split based on lifecycle methods, hooks allow you to divide a single component into separate functions based on how its constituent parts are related.

-* **Reduced Complexity without Classes (with functions!)**:Learning React can be quite difficult because of classes.
+* `Reduced Complexity without Classes (with functions!):`Learning React can be quite difficult because of classes.
 Props, state, and the downward data flow are concepts that people can grasp very well, but still have difficulty understanding in classes.
 Even among seasoned React developers, arguments over the distinction between function and class components can be seen frequently.

   Contrarily, hooks allow you to embrace functions and use more React capabilities without the need to understand intricate functional or reactive programming techniques.

-* **Easy to reuse Stateful Logic**:You can remove stateful logic from a component using hooks so that it can be tested separately and used again.
+* `Easy to reuse Stateful Logic:`You can remove stateful logic from a component using hooks so that it can be tested separately and used again.
 You can reuse stateful logic with hooks without altering the component structure which was very difficult earlier even the higher−order components and render props couldn’t manage to do it Sharing Hooks amongst numerous components or with the community is now way too simple.

 * **Rules of Hooks**:Hooks are similar to JavaScript functions, but you need to follow these two rules when using them.
 Hooks rule ensures that all the stateful logic in a component is visible in its source code.
 These rules are:-